ISIS gunman kills two U.S. soldiers and civilian in Syria ambush

 The incident prompted a temporary closure of the highway linking Deir ez-Zor in eastern Syria with Damascus.
 Intensive aerial activity was reported in the area following the attack, with U.S. helicopters evacuating the wounded to the Al-Tanf base in southeastern Syria.

 U.S. forces operate in Syria as part of the U.S.-led international coalition against ISIS, formed in 2014.
-Syria officially joined the coalition on November 12, 2025, marking its first formal participation after years of indirect involvement.
+Syria officially joined the coalition on 12 November 2025, marking its first formal participation after years of indirect involvement.
+The attack came barely a month after Syria signed a political cooperation agreement with the U.S.-led coalition, coinciding with Syrian President Ahmed al-Sharaa’s visit to the White House.

-Since the overthrow of Bashar al-Assad’s regime in December 2024, Syria’s new administration has sought to restore security and stabilize conditions nationwide amid continued insurgent threats.
+Since the overthrow of Bashar al-Assad’s regime in December 2024, Syria’s new administration has sought to restore security and stabilise conditions nationwide amid continued insurgent threats.

 Tags